pulumi/pulumi-hugo/themes/default/content/blog/oidc-with-azure/index.md

 ---

 We are happy to announce the delivery of Azure OIDC authentication, one of the [most requested features](https://github.com/pulumi/pulumi-azure-native/issues/1324) for the [Pulumi Azure Native Provider](https://www.pulumi.com/registry/packages/azure-native/).
-With the v1.100.0 release, OpenID Connect (OIDC) authentication is now fully supported in both the native and [classic](https://www.pulumi.com/registry/packages/azure/) providers.
+With the v1.100.0 release, OpenID Connect (OIDC) authentication is now fully supported in both the Azure Native and [Azure Classic](https://www.pulumi.com/registry/packages/azure/) providers.
 Let’s dig in to learn what it is, how it works, and why it’s useful.

 <!--more-->

 {{% notes type="info" %}}
 [Pulumi announced OIDC support for Deployments](https://www.pulumi.com/blog/oidc-blog/) in January.
-This article is about the same OIDC protocol, this time used to authenticate your Pulumi program to access Azure resources.
+This article is about the same OIDC protocol, used to authenticate your Pulumi program with Azure instead of Pulumi Deployments.
 {{% /notes %}}

 ## The What and Why of OIDC